paganini2008/paganini2008.github.io/_posts/2021-07-01-Introduction to Greenfinger - High Performance Distributed WebSpider Framework.md

 ---
 layout: post
-title: Introduction to Greenfinger - High Performance Distributed WebSpider Framework
+title: Introduction to Greenfinger - High Performance Distributed Web Spider Framework
 date: 2021-07-01 08:30:00.000000000 +09:00
 ---

-Greenfinger is a high-performance, extension-oriented distributed web spider framework written in Java.
-It is based on the SprinBoot framework.
+**Greenfinger** is a high-performance, extension-oriented distributed web spider framework written in Java.
+It is based on the SpringBoot framework.
 Through some parameters settings, it can easily build a distributed web spider microservice and even a microservice cluster.
-In addition, Greenfinger framework also provides rich APIs to customize your application system.
+In addition, **Greenfinger** framework also provides rich APIs to customize your application system.

 ### Feature:
 ------------------------------